Chapter 32 : Shades of Calamity

 “What did you do, Albus?!” questioned Harry in shock.

 He looked to Albus across the way and over the raging collision of curses.
-Albus' eyes met his fathers, and in that moment, Harry knew his son was back - if only for the time being.
+Albus' eyes met his fathers, and in that moment, Harry knew his son was back—if only for the time being.
 Harry knew then that Albus had been trying all along to find a way to break Namken's demands.

-"I could never kill you," Albus shouted over the roaring Priori Incantatem in order for his father to hear him.
+“I could never kill you,” Albus shouted over the roaring Priori Incantatem in order for his father to hear him.
+He only wished he had known Namken would revoke James’ immunity…Then he could have tried to stop himself from killing his brother.

-Elias, watching off to the side, stood in shock at what was occurring.
+Elias, watching off to the side, stood in shock at what was unfolding.
 His eyes were wide, and he bared his teeth in fury.
 A growl escaped his throat, and he was screaming to the two Potters.

 “What is this?!
 How could you possibly do this, Albus?!”